fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	`[1, 2, 3, 4, 5]`

 2. **Vectors** - Vectors are similar to arrays, but they are dynamic.
 You can change the size of the vector once declared.
-They are implemented using arrays.
+They are implemented using arrays or contiguous memory blocks.
 They are part of the Standard Template Library (STL) in C++.

 	```cpp
 	#include <vector>